keyper/keyper-android-sdk-sample/README.md

 ```
 dependencies {
-	compile 'io.keyper.android:keyper-sdk:0.9.0'
+	compile 'io.keyper.android:keyper-sdk:0.9.3'
 }
 ```

 Hit Sync, gradle will build the project and you should be ready to go.

 #### Troubleshooting
 If you get the following error while building, then you have to enable multi dex support.
+You can learn more at the link below.

 ```
 Error: The number of method references in a .dex file cannot exceed 64K.